meng-tang/KernelCut/README.md

 	"Normalized Cut Meets MRF"
 	Meng Tang, Dmitrii Marin, Ismail Ben Ayed, Yuri Boykov In European Conference on Computer Vision (ECCV), Amsterdam, the Netherlands, October, 2016

+The CORE of our algorithm is linearization or unary bound for Normalized Cut (NC).
+Simple implementation of such linearization is given in a FEW lines in "matlab/KernelBound.m".
+The function [ unaries ] = KernelBound( A, K, current_clustering) simply takes affinity, cluster number and current clustering and gives unary terms.
+Example of optimizing NC or AA (avearge association) ONLY is in "matlab/syntheticclustering.m"

 ## Motion Segmentation using KernelCut ##
 Input image frames: directory "motionsegmentation/ducks01/images"
 Initial Strokes for the first frame: directory "motionsegmentation/ducks01/seedsmulti"